A-Z of health

 Who is affected?

 People of Mediterranean, Middle Eastern and Asian origin are thought to be most at risk of developing the condition, although it can affect all ethnic groups.

-Treating Behçet's disease
+How Behçet's disease is treated

-There is no cure for Behçet's disease, but it is possible to control the symptoms with medicines that suppress the immune system, known as immunosuppressants.
+There is no cure for Behçet's disease, but it is often possible to control the symptoms with medicines that reduce the inflammation in the affected parts of the body.

 Your healthcare team will create a specific treatment plan for you depending on your symptoms.

 Read more about treating Behçet's disease.